Veerampattinam: Festivals

-The village is famous for Car Festival celebrated here on the occasion of the six weeks long village temple (Sri Sengazhuneer Amman Temple) festival since the date immemorial.
+The village is famous for its Car Festival celebrated here on the occasion of the six weeks long village temple (Sri Sengazhuneer Amman Temple) festival since the date immemorial.
 It attracts thousands of people from far and near.
 Veerampattinam is also famous for Masi Magam (gathering of several deities in front of beach) which is held in February/March of every year.

-Profession of the villagers

-Most of the elderly citizens of the village are following fishing profession while youngsters of the village are working as professional experts/technicians across India and overseas.
-A good number of people are working as officers and engineers in merchant ships.

-Schools in the village
+Education

-There are three government schools (Primary school, Jeevarathinam girls middle school and Singaravelar high school) in the village.
+There are three government schools (Primary school, Jeevarathinam Girls Middle School and Singaravelar High School) in the village.
 Some of the children are taking the advantage of the village schools and others are going to private schools outside the village.
-The village has been developing fast lately particularly when 100% of the village children started going to school.